nottrobin/robinwinslow.uk/_posts/2012-10-05-what-to-do-if-your-vagrant-vm-crashes.md

 1. Get VBoxManage running
 ---

 I needed to use the `vboxmanage` command to find the UUID of the existing virtual machine I wanted to associate with my vagrant directory.
-To do this I added the path containing <code>vboxmanage.exe</code> to my <code>PATH</code> variable, in my case this was `C:\Program Files\Oracle\VirtualBox`.
+To do this I added the path containing `vboxmanage.exe` to my `PATH` variable, in my case this was `C:\Program Files\Oracle\VirtualBox`.

 2. Find the UUID of my virtual machine
 ---